na4zagin3/na4zagin3.github.io/greeknumeral.md

 #### Russell Cottrell’s Notation

-**This notation is not used by Ancient Greeks.
+**Russell Cottrell’s Notation explained in this section was not used by Ancient Greeks.
 As of now, there is no method to spell out numbers written in this notation.**

 This is based on a idea proposed by Russell Cottrell.
 Although his description is contradicting to his converter’s outputs, he gave some examples in his Greek Number Converter [Greek Number Converter](http://www.russellcottrell.com/greek/utilities/GreekNumberConverter.htm):